 To begin with, we'll focus on the V3's button customization as well as its macros.
 As a practical matter, it's easier to list the limitations that the V3 places on users as those are far fewer.
 The mouse limits custom key binds to 20 with Hypershift (Razer's proprietary feature that allows the user to toggle between the different button profiles stored on the device).
 As for what the buttons can be changed to, it's essentially limitless.
 The buttons can be set to certain letters, and numbers, or to launch a website or program — you name, you can program it into this mouse.

 The scroll wheel on the V3 is also highly adjustable.
-While we were impressed with the sophistication of this aspect of design, we acknowledge that others may think it to be over the top, annoying, or otherwise unneeded.
+While I was impressed with the sophistication of this aspect of design, I acknowledge that others may think it to be over the top, annoying, or otherwise unneeded.
 That said, the ability to set the wheel to infinite (free spinning) or to have resistance with the push of a button earned this model some extra points.
-Razer didn't stop there either.
+Razer didn't stop there, either.
 The V3 also has a “smart reel” which will activate the infinite scroll automatically when it detects fast movement.
 Also, the mouse has a scroll acceleration feature that ramps up the scroll speed the faster the wheel is spun.
 All of these features can be turned on or off.

 As a final note, the V3 has no weight adjustments and it is asymmetrical, fitting right-handers only.